Updated: Sep 11

 Wear reflective clothing when you can, even in the daylight, this can help others see you quickly and easily.

 Check the weather before you go, especially if you are going out for some time, the last thing you want is to be at your furthest point when the weather changes.

 Ensure your footwear is secure and durable to prevent slipping – the same applies to tyres if you are cycling.

 Even when it is freezing, always drink plenty of fluids before and after your exercise.
 You will still sweat and lose electrolytes, even if it is snowing!

-If you have poor circulation to your hands, consider wearing gloves.
+If you have poor circulation in your hands, consider wearing gloves.
 If you are worried about your hands getting too warm try using layers – at least then you can remove a layer if need be.

 Layer up with lightweight clothing that will keep moisture away from your body.
-Try to wear at least three layers and ensure the top layer is water repellent and wind resistant.
+Try to wear at least three layers and ensure the top layer is water-repellent and wind-resistant.